hardaker/pyfsdb/docs/tools/pdbdatetoepoch.md

 ### pdbdatetoepoch - translate a date-string based column to unix epochs

 `pdbdatetoepoch` translates one date/time based column column to another unix epoch seconds (since Jan 1 1970) column.
+This tool is the inverse of the `pdbepochtodate` tool.

 #### Example input (*mytime.fsdb*):